 Computer scientists design and perfect computer hardware, software, and networks.
 For example, a computer hardware engineer may design, develop, and test components like circuit boards and memory devices.

 Individuals who wish to excel in a computer science career should master the following skills:

-- Analytical Skills: When finding solutions to problems, computer scientists may have to work on code that was developed by other people.
-They must have the analytical skills to not only evaluate the code but identify potential problems and ways to improve it.
+When finding solutions to problems, computer scientists may have to work on code that was developed by other people.
+They must have the analytical skills to not only evaluate code but identify potential problems and ways to improve it.

-- Creativity: A computer scientist must be able to think outside the box to develop innovative solutions.
-Often, the solutions to their problems don’t exist within traditional channels and frameworks, requiring them to develop novel approaches.
+A computer scientist must be able to think outside the box to develop innovative solutions to problems.
+Often, the solutions don’t exist within traditional channels and frameworks, requiring them to develop novel approaches.

-- Critical Thinking and Problem Solving: Computer scientists must be able to think critically when designing new processing methodologies.
-Effective problem solving allows them to identify what will and won’t work, which saves time in the development and testing phases.
+Computer scientists must be able to think critically when designing new processing methodologies.
+Effective problem-solving allows them to identify what will and won’t work, which saves time in the development and testing phases.

-- Understanding Source Control: When creating code, multiple team members will often work on various parts of the code and then bring these together to create the final product.
+When creating code, multiple team members often work on various parts of the code and then bring them together to create a final product.
 Computer scientists must be adept at source control, which ensures all parts come together in a uniform whole at the end.

 How Graduates Benefit from a Bachelor’s in Data Science

-Individuals who are interested in exploring data science vs. computer science can start building the knowledge they will need by pursuing higher education.
+Individuals who are interested in learning more about the differences between data science vs. computer science can benefit from exploring higher education options.
 An ideal program to investigate is the Maryville University online bachelor’s in data science.
 The program covers such in-demand topics as computer science, programming, predictive modeling, and data analysis.
-Relevant coursework includes Foundations of Data Science, Statistical Modeling, Introduction to Python, and Introduction to SQL.
+Relevant coursework includes Foundations of Data Science, Mathematical Statistics, Introduction to Python, and Introduction to SQL.

-Learn more details about this online degree program, how to enroll, and how it prepares students for careers in today’s rapidly progressing technology landscape.
+Learn more about Maryville’s online degree program, how to enroll, and how the program prepares students for careers in today’s rapidly progressing technology landscape.